bulutoztemur/bulutoztemur.github.io/privacy-policy-aust.md

-Privacy Policy for Australian Citizenship Test
+Privacy Policy for Australian Citizenship Test!
-Last Updated: 11.10.2025
+Last Updated: 14.10.2025

 1. Introduction
-This Privacy Policy explains how Australian Citizenship Test ("we", "our", or "us") collects, uses, and protects your data when you use our app.
+This Privacy Policy explains how Australian Citizenship Test! ("we", "our", or "us") collects, uses, and protects your data when you use our app.

 2. Information We Collect
 We may collect: